 - High sugar content: The sugar content in granola is hugely influenced by added sweeteners such as honey or syrup.
 Meanwhile, it should be noted that some Muesli brands are sweetened while the cereal, in itself, is not usually sweetened.
 Also, dried fruit (an important ingredient in both products) increases the sugar content further.
 The risk of type 2 diabetes, extra weight, and heart disease may be raised by unnecessary sugar consumption.

 - Phytic Acid is Bad: A source of phytic acid is the raw oats in muesli.
 Phytic acid is an antinutrient that further glues to minerals, including zinc and iron, that can inhibit their absorption.
 However, soaking muesli in water, milk, or juice considerably decreases the phytic acid content of the oat and increases the absorption of minerals.

-As we have already discussed, both Muesli and Granola have their pros and cons.
+As we have already discussed, that both have their pros and cons.
 Nonetheless, it is also evident that Granola has a higher calorie count than Muesli.
 For individuals who are calorie conscious, Muesli would be the better option.

-Nonetheless, it is suggested that while shopping for muesli or granola, the customer should be very critical of the ingredients and nutritional value.
-Look out for Muesli options which are unsweetened.
+Nonetheless, it is suggested that while shopping for granola or muesli, the customer should be very critical of the ingredients and nutritional value.
+Look out for Muesli options that are unsweetened.
 And, for Granola, select the one that does not contain candied fruits or chocolate, as the sugar count would be increased further.

-How Muesli and Granola are made is the biggest distinction.
+How Muesli vs Granola is made is the biggest distinction.
 Granola is baked and typically includes additional sweeteners along with dried fruits, such as honey or sugar, while muesli is uncooked, fresh, and sweetened entirely with dried fruits.
 Though granola appears to have a higher calorie content than muesli, both are equally high in sugar and should be eaten in moderation.